pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

 ### High-level process

-In Ping product containers, the layered approach of bringing the environment and configuration parameters into the container at launch requires merging of files from server profiles and other locations before the product is launched.
-This process means that files are modified at runtime, and a read-only filesystem blocks this action.
-The overall approach is to use **`emptyDir`** volumes to overlay the directories that need modification, allowing the hook scripts to run as normal, only against the volume rather than the container filesystem.
-In order to get everything necessary for the scripts to be in place, an init container (using the same image as the product container) is launched and the files necessary are copied to the shared volume before starting the product container.
+In Ping product containers, the layered approach of bringing the environment and configuration parameters into the container at launch requires merging of files from server profiles and possibly other locations before the product is launched.
+This process means that files are modified at runtime, and a read-only root filesystem blocks this action.
+The overall approach is to use [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volumes to overlay the directories that need modification, allowing the hook scripts to run as normal against the volume rather than the container filesystem.
+In order to get everything necessary for the scripts in place, an init container (using the same image as the product container) is launched and the files necessary are copied to the shared volume before starting the product container.

+## Prerequisites

+- [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) CLI utility to serve as a [post-renderer](https://helm.sh/docs/topics/advanced/#post-rendering) for Helm.

 ## File explanation